-SERVICE ACTIVITY DEMAND MANAGEMENT PLAN Increase in demand for all services Encourage sharing existing buildings to maximise the utilisation allows planning for optimum use of all buildings.
+SERVICE DEMAND MANAGEMENT ACTIVITY PLAN Increase in demand for all services Encourage sharing existing buildings to maximise the utilisation allows planning for optimum use of all buildings.
 Review existing facilities to ensure continuing suitability.
 Conduct PSPs of identified areas to assess needs.
 Improved access to services required Upgrade existing building access over time and ensure new or upgraded buildings are Disability Discrimination Act compliant.
-Increased need for maintenance and Review and document levels of services after consultation with the Service Managers and the community. renewal costs Incoprorate total asset lifecycle costings into asset management.
+Increased need for Review and document levels of services after consultation with the Service maintenance and Managers and the community. renewal costs Incoprorate total asset lifecycle costings into asset management.